Connecticut Paycheck Calculator

 Connecticut Federal Insurance Contributions Act (FICA)

-FICA is federal and applies in Connecticut: employees pay Social Security and Medicare; employers match both.
-Above a federal threshold, Additional Medicare tax is withheld from employees (no employer match).
-Eligible pretax benefits (e.g., Section 125 health premiums) can reduce FICA-taxable wages depending on plan rules.
+FICA applies in Connecticut: employees pay Social Security and Medicare; employers match both.
+Additional Medicare tax applies for employees above the federal threshold; employers do not match.
+Pretax benefits may reduce FICA-taxable wages depending on plan rules.

 City/Town Employee Local Income Tax?
 Typical Rate Notes